How to get rid of box tree caterpillars

 7. After removing the caterpillars, it is important to monitor your boxwood plants for any signs of re-infestation.
 Take measures to prevent future infestations, such as improving the plant’s overall health and applying appropriate insecticides.

-See also How to dress like a gentleman
+See also How to write an invitation letter

 As manual removal can be time-consuming, it may be necessary to combine it with other control methods for more effective results.
 However, when done correctly and consistently, removing box tree caterpillars manually can help reduce their population and protect your boxwood plants.